-Local municipalities throughout the United States are in the process of replacing analog water meters with more intelligent, smart meters.
-The previous standard, analog meters, would require a crew to physically go to the meter and read the water usage.
+Local municipalities throughout the United States are in the process of replacing analog water meters with wireless, automated, smart meters and beginning the transition to a Smart City.
+The previous standard, analog meters, require a crew to physically go to the meter and read the water usage.

 Municipalities are making the switch to smart meters because of the advanced capabilities around managing water usage.
 Often old analog meters are susceptible to theft, and there is a chance that water consumption is under billed because the meter is reading inaccurately.
 Essentially, this means that municipalities could be stuck paying for water that goes unbilled.
 According to the EPA, the volume of water lost annually through distribution systems is 1.7 trillion gallons at a national cost of $2.6 billion.